finix-payments/finix-flex-docs-generator/sections/payment_instruments/check_card_updater/definition.md

 ## Check for Card Updates (Account Updater)

+The API call is currently not in production.

 {{api_name}} works with card networks so that your customers can continue, without interruption, using your service even if their card has changed due to it being closed, lost, or stolen.
 When a successful account update record is located, the `Payment Instrument` will be automatically updated with the new primary account number or new expiration date.

 <aside class="warning">